-- failure to identify a genomic signature in biomarker discovery; - · inability to secure sufficient numbers of samples to conduct analytical and clinical studies; or - failure of clinical validation studies to support the effectiveness of the test.
+- failure to identify a genomic signature in biomarker discovery; - inability to secure sufficient numbers of samples to conduct analytical and clinical studies; or - failure of clinical validation studies to support the effectiveness of the test.

 Typically, few research and development projects result in commercial products, and success in early clinical studies often is not replicated in later studies.
 At any point, we may abandon development of a product candidate or we may be required to expend considerable resources repeating clinical studies, which would adversely affect the timing for generating potential revenue from a new product and our ability to invest in other products in our pipeline.
-If a clinical validation study fails to demonstrate the prospectively defined endpoints of the study, we might choose to abandon the development of the product, which could harm our business.
+If a clinical validation study fails to demonstrate the prospectively defined endpoints of the study or if we fail to sufficiently demonstrate analytical validity, we might choose to abandon the development of the product, which could harm our business.
 In addition, competitors may develop and commercialize competing products or technologies faster than us or at a lower cost.